Water - drinking water

 They do not reduce the risk of getting an infection from the water, and filtered water should be boiled for babies at the same ages and in the same way as unfiltered tap water is boiled.

-Food Standards Australia and New Zealand 'Aluminium in food and water' Fact Sheet, 1 November 2004
+Food Standards Australia and New Zealand 'Aluminium' Fact Sheet, 2018

 SA Water 'Australian Water Quality Centre'